-SECTIONS • This course consists of only one section (see TABLE 1 for course the registration number [CRN].)
+SECTIONS • This course is divided into two sections (see TABLE 1 for course registration numbers [CRNs].)
 Once you enroll in a particular section, you must attend only that section for the duration of the quarter.
-This section is completely independent of any other sections offered this quarter.
+Both sections are completely independent of any other sections offered this quarter.

 CLASS PERIODS • This course is divided into a lecture and a lab.
 Only one grade is assigned for lecture and lab combined, so the lecture and lab cannot be taken separately under any circumstances, since doing so would violate articulation agreements with other institutions.
-This means that, even if you only need to complete the lecture to satisfy your transfer requirements, or even if you have previously taken the lab at De Anza, you are still required to complete the lab this guarter.
+This means that, even if you only need to complete the lecture to satisfy your transfer requirements, or even if you have previously taken the lab at De Anza, you are still required to complete the lab this quarter.

-ΤΑΙ BLE 1 COURSE SCHEDULE

-Session Room Sec ction 04 (00209)

-Lecture S32 MTWTh 10:30 am - 11:45 am

-Lab SC2202 MTWTh 7:30 AM - 10:20 AM Lab SC2202 MTWTh 7:30 am - 10:20 am
+TAI BLE 1 COURSE S CHEDULI E Ses sion Room Sec Section 04 (27866) ction 05 (27867) Lec ture S32 MW 11:30 AM - 12:45 PM MW 11:30 ам - 12:45 рм L ab SC2210 MW 7:30 AM - 10:20 AM MW 2:30 PM - 5:20 PM